SSpkt/SSpkt/README.md

 - 👋 Hi, I’m @SSpkt
-- 👀 I’m interested in Cloud
+- 👀 I’m interested in Tech
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Tech Support
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---
 SSpkt/SSpkt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.